 Ruhtenberg, Joan, Lecturer.
 B.A., Mississippi University for Women, 1959; J.D., Indiana University, 1980.
 Joan Ruhtenberg is an honors graduate of the School of Law.
 She was an Articles Editor of the Indiana Law Review while a student.
 She has also served as a clerk-intern for the Honorable James E. Noland, United States District Judge for the Southern District of Indiana and for the Honorable Webster L. Brewer of the Marion County, Indiana, Superior Court.
+She is serving as Director of Legal Writing in 1981-82.

-Law Library Staff
+Law Library Faculty

-Welker, Kathy J., Assistant Director (on leave, 1980-81).
+Welker, Kathy J., Assistant Director.
 A.B., Huntington College, 1969; M.L.S., Indiana University, 1972.
 Kathy Welker has served as Director of the Huntington College Library and since 1976 has been the Assistant Director of the Law Library.
 Current areas of responsibilities include library administration, reference, and as an instructor in the Legal Writing and Bibliography course.
-She is on leave to pursue legal studies full-time during the 1980-81 academic year.